Blended Course Map: English 173: Introduction to Multicultural Literature

 Bloom’s Level: Apply (choosing evocative words); create (writing on their lineage)

-Evidence: We’ll collect through discussion the evocative words, with each student sharing at least three; I’ll ask them to share something in class about their identity, as chosen, and their lineage then I’ll collect their paragraphs and respond to them.
+Evidence: We’ll collect through discussion the evocative words, with each student sharing at least three; I’ll ask them to share something in class about their identity, as chosen, and their lineage, and then I’ll collect their paragraphs and respond to them.

 Time on Task: No more than 45 minutes